nopemachine/lars.guide/index.md

+## What is this?

+Welcome to my the site where I keep my notes learning the [Tekken 7](https://en.wikipedia.org/wiki/Tekken_7) character [Lars Alexandersson](https://en.wikipedia.org/wiki/Lars_Alexandersson).
+I am not an expert and if you don't want to end up a scrub you should disregard everything I write here.
+You've been warned.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/nopemachine/lars.guide/edit/master/index.md) to maintain and preview the content for your website in Markdown files.